Blood in Chicken Poop

 Whenever there is an injury to the intestinal lining, the body replaces the cells immediately.
 The damaged parts find their way out via the chicken’s droppings.

 On top of the intestinal linings, a slimy layer of mucus protects the sensitive surface.
-It's the first line of defense against harmful toxins.
-The mucus layer harbors the large number of bacteria that live in the chicken's guts.
+It’s the first line of defense against harmful bacteria and toxins.
+The mucus layer harbors the large number of bacteria that live in the chicken’s guts.

 When you see blood in the droppings from intestinal linings, you can notice this slimy mucus.
 After drying, it can form long strings.
 A little bit of blood can give them an orange, reddish look.